 Training, qualifications & experience

 Between 2008 and 2012 I trained at Oxford University as a psychodynamic counsellor and psychotherapist.
 I have a Diploma and MSt in Psychodynamic Practice.
 The psychodynamic approach to therapy acknowledges the importance of early life experience and of subconscious motivations.
 It is also very much a part of this approach to see the quality of the relationship between client and therapist as being at the heart of the healing process.
-I am also a qualified Cruse Bereavement counsellor and have worked with Cruse, which is a national bereavement charity, as a counsellor since 2008 and as a supervisor since 2015.
+I am also a qualified Cruse Bereavement counsellor and worked with Cruse, which is a national bereavement charity, as a counsellor from 2008-2018 and as a supervisor from 2015-2018.
 My training there was person centred, based on the approach of Carl Rogers, and emphasises the core values of unconditional positive regard, genuineness and empathy.

 I have considerable experience in working with bereaved adults from many different walks of life.